DETAILED ACTION

 Regarding Claims 12-16:

-Whiteman teaches the method of operating a wastewater treatment facility, to reduce the production of greenhouse gasses associated with the treatment of the wastewater, while maintaining the quality of the effluent, and without reducing the capacity of the wastewater treatment plant, the method comprising: a. the wastewater treatment facility producing a first amount of greenhouse gasses (producing greenhouse gases is inherent) for the treatment and disposal of sludge having for an initial flow rate of the wastewater treatment; wherein the pollutants in an effluent from the wastewater treatment plant are maintained at or below a first level of pollutants (first level is that struggling to meet requirements) (see whole document, in particular para.
-0146); and, b. reducing the first amount of greenhouse gasses produced by at least 25% (and by at least 30%, 40%, 60%, and 80%) (reducing greenhouse gases is a result or of a step, not a process step), while maintaining the level of pollutants in the effluent at or below the first level of pollutants.
+Whiteman teaches the method of operating a wastewater treatment facility, to reduce the production of greenhouse gasses associated with the treatment of the wastewater, while maintaining the quality of the effluent, and without reducing the capacity of the wastewater treatment plant, the method comprising: a. the wastewater treatment facility producing a first amount of greenhouse gasses (producing greenhouse gases is inherent at least because energy is used, see fig. 8 comparing energy uses) from the treatment of a wastewater and disposal of a sludge; wherein a flow rate of wastewater through the treatment facility is at an initial flow rate; wherein the pollutants in an effluent from the wastewater treatment facility are maintained at or below a first level of pollutants (first level is that struggling to meet requirements) (see whole document, in particular para.
+0146); and, b. adding a batch of active microbes (dose) to the wastewater, thereby reducing the first amount of greenhouse gasses produced by at least 25% (and by at least 30%, 40%, 60%, and 80%) (reducing greenhouse gases is a result or of a step, not a process step), while maintaining the level of pollutants in the effluent at or below the first level of pollutants and maintain the flow rate at or above the initial flow rate.
 Whiteman teaches adding a dose of microbes (see whole document, in particular para.
 0149).
 This is the same method step as disclosed by the applicant to reduce greenhouse gases, therefore the same result is inherent and the greenhouse gases will be reduced by at least 80% and the level of pollutants will be at or below the first level.

 Regarding Claims 17 and 18: